vlad17/runlmc/README.md

 | `./arxiv-tar.sh`       | Create an arxiv-friendly tarball of the paper sources |
 | `python setup.py install`       | Install minimal requirements for GPy |

 To build the paper, the packages `epstool` and `epstopdf` are required.
-Developers should also have `sphinx sphinx_rtd_theme matplotlib GPy codecov pylint parameterized` installed.
+Developers should also have `sphinx sphinx_rtd_theme matplotlib GPy codecov pylint parameterized pandas contexttimer` installed.

 ### Roadmap